rash92/01f-mini-framework/Readme.md

     doesn't have all of the react hooks, only useState.

-# acknowledgements:
+# Acknowledgements:

-Thanks to rodrigo pombo for his excellent [tutorial](https://pomb.us/build-your-own-react/) on the basics of reimplementing react, as well as peter, rupert, bilal and daisy for their help in finding and fixing bugs and deepening my understanding.
+Thanks to rodrigo pombo for his excellent [tutorial](https://pomb.us/build-your-own-react/) on the basics of reimplementing react, as well as Peter, Rupert, Bilal and Daisy for their help in finding and fixing bugs getting my head around everything.